wytten/gs-batch-processing/README.md

+0. Import 'complete' directory as project into Eclipse

-1. Install secrets.properties in this directory.
+1. Install secrets.properties at 'complete' project top level.
 (It is not provided for obvious reasons) It should contain valid property values for the following properties: oracle.database.url=... oracle.database.user=...